 - Power drill.

 - 1⁄2 in. or adjustable wrench.

 - Flat blade and Phillips head screwdrivers.

-- Two 1⁄4 in. outer diameter compression nuts and 2 ferrules (sleeves) to connect the copper tubing to the shutoff valve and the refrigerator water valve.
+- Two 1⁄4 in. outer diameter compression

+the refrigerator water valve.

+ENGLISH

-If your existing copper water line has a flared fitting at the end, you will need an adapter (available at plumbing supply stores) to connect the water line to the refrigerator OR you can cut off the flared fitting with a tube cutter and then use a compression fitting.
+you can cut off

+the flared fitting with a tube cutter and then use a compression fitting.

 • Shutoff valve to connect to the cold water line.
 The shutoff valve should have a water inlet with a minimum inside diameter of 5/32 in. at the point of connection to the COLD WATER LINE.
 Saddle-type shutoff valves are included in many water supply kits.

-Before purchasing, make sure a saddle-type valve complies with your local plumbing codes.
+Before purchasing, make sure a saddletype valve complies with your local plumbing codes.